douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * malforto - weakness
 * malfrua - late
 * malfrue - late
-* malfruiĝi - to be late, to delay
+* malfruiĝi - to be late; to delay
 * malgaja - sad
 * malgranda - small
-* malgrandulo - little one, small person
+* malgrandulo - little one; small person
 * malgraŭ - despite
-* malhela - dark, dim
+* malhela - dark; dim
-* malhelpi - to hinder, to obstruct
+* malhelpi - to hinder; to obstruct
 * malhonori - to dishonor
 * malhonoro - disgrace
 * maljuna - old (not young)
 * maljusteco - injustice
 * maljustulo - unjust person
-* malkaŝi - to reveal, to disclose, to expose
+* malkaŝi - to reveal; to disclose, to expose
 * malkaŝiĝi - to be revealed
-* malkaŝo - disclosure, exposure
+* malkaŝo - disclosure; exposure
 * malkonekti - to disconnect
 * malkongrui - to be incongruent
 * malkonsenti - to disagree